vikuli/vikuli/README.md

 I am a front-end developer from Minsk, Belarus.

-### About me
+### 🧐 About me
-- Develop websites and web applications using JavaScript / TypeScript and the Angular framework.
+- 💻 I create websites and web applications using JavaScript / TypeScript and the Angular framework.

- I develop websites and web applications using JavaScript / TypeScript and the Angular framework.
+- ⚡ In my free time I read technical articles and improve my development skills.
-In my free time I read technical articles and improve my development skills.
+- 👩‍💻 Most of my projects are available on [Github](https://github.com/vikuli)

 ---